kafeiinteractif/offline-mode/README.md

 ## What workarounds exist?

  - Native apps have been the answer
- - Only selling to "connected" clients
+ - Only selling to "online" clients
  - Reducing request time
    - Caching on the server
    - Aggregate, minify, use a CDN!
-   - SPDY anyone?
-   - BigPipe
+   - BigPipe?